 Over 25 years, I’ve been fortunate to work with small businesses, corporates, NGOs, local government, regional agencies, national programmes and international projects on environmental and climate change.
-While my scope has evolved, from waste, pollution and energy to climate change, its impacts and our need to change as these unfold, my central focus remains on how we increase our capacities to act, together.
+While my scope has evolved — from waste, pollution and energy to climate change and its impacts and to our need to change as these unfold — my central focus remains on how we increase our capacities to act, together.
 After roles with a local charity, a regional stakeholder partnership and a national centre of excellence, I’ve worked freelance since completing my MA Climate Change in 2011.

-All my experiences have reinforced an awareness that no single profession, academic discipline, or network of businesses, governments or NGOs can capture all of what Climate Change ‘is’ – let alone ‘solve’ it.
+All my experiences have reinforced an awareness that no single profession, academic discipline, or network of businesses, governments or NGOs can capture all of what climate change ‘is’ – let alone ‘solve’ it.
 Scientific, public policy, entrepreneurial, activist and ‘best practice’ approaches are all necessary, but none of them is enough.
-Even combined, without the key ingredient of imagination they can’t get full traction on the complexity and uncertainty and the human dimension.
-Climate change, environmental loss and the Anthropocene are essentially cultural issues, and the arts play fundamental roles in how we imagine, make sense of and approach them.
+Even combined, without the key ingredient of imagination they can’t get adequate traction on the complexity and uncertainty and the human dimension.
+Climate change, environmental loss and the Anthropocene are essentially cultural issues, and the arts and creative research play fundamental roles in how we imagine, make sense of and approach them.